 - Thermos flask and/or water bottle (1 – 2 Liters)

 - Small Blister and Personal 1st-Aid Kit

 - Snow thermometer

 Yamnuska supplies but feel free to bring if you have:

 - Snow Study Kit

-On the field days there can be prolonged periods of inactivity in very cold temperatures.
+On the field days, there can be prolonged periods of inactivity in very cold temperatures.
 Don’t be afraid to bring extra layers.
 We suggest bringing light clothing of varying thicknesses that can be ‘layered’ to achieve comfort and versatility.
 The most important consideration for clothing is the ability to regulate temperature as you change from periods of activity to periods of rest.
-We discourage cotton clothing as it causes rapid heat loss when wet.
+Cotton clothing is not appropriate as it causes rapid heat loss when wet.